Zuruuh/argent-bank/README.md

 ## Api

+> Disclaimer:
+> I did not code the api part; it was provided by openclassrooms (so you should probably only check the `web` folder)

 The api provides a [docker compose](https://www.docker.com/products/docker-desktop/) file to simply run it without having to install all services and dependencies.
 This is the recommended way of running the api, but you can also install everything manually: